DHI/react-components/README.md

 # React Components

-The React Components collection is a TypeScript based collection of components used across a range of application within DHI.
+The React Components collection is a TypeScript based collection of components used across a range of applications within DHI.

 The intention with this library is include functionality rich components and not so much shallow UI components.